l3-hpc/howto-xsede/OSN/OSN-Expanse-Backup.md

 # How to back up data from Expanse to OSN

-Here are the basics of OSN, and how to transfer data from Expanse to OSN using rclone.
+Here are the basics of OSN and how to transfer data from Expanse to OSN using rclone.

 ## OSN - Open Storage Network
 From OSN User Guide: